Papers should be submitted directly to the online Editorial Office at the Acta Biomedica website: www.actabiomedica.it.

 The following items must be submitted to ActaBiomed:

-2. Please, download and use the two template files (TITLE PAGE and MANUSCRIPT) for your online submission.
+2. Please, download and use the four template files (TITLE PAGE, MANUSCRIPT, ABM COVER LETTER SAMPLE and CONFLICT OF INTEREST STATEMENT) for your online submission (see below).
 Then, upload both files in your submission.

 a) TITLE PAGE must contain: